NeuralStorm/Behavioral-Control-Programs/tilt_hardware_control/tilt_hardware_control/readme.md

 |`--live`|Toggles live view.|❎

 [^onop]: Only required in open loop, non-baseline runs.
-[^oncl]: Optional in close loop run, not used otherwise.
+[^oncl]: Optional in closed loop run, not used otherwise.
 [^onlab]: If specified, `channels` will be loaded from the labels file rather than the config file.

 A complete, functional command line call would thus look like this: